Wells Fargo & Company (WFC) — Fair Value Analysis

 Is WFC overvalued or undervalued right now?

-Based on our Monte Carlo simulations, Wells Fargo (WFC) is currently undervalued.
-Its median fair value (P50) is estimated at $122.86, which is significantly higher than its current trading price of $85.51.
+Wells Fargo (WFC) is currently assessed as undervalued.
+Our Monte Carlo simulations indicate a median fair value (P50) of $98.34, which is notably higher than its current trading price of $88.79.

 What is the bear case and bull case for WFC?

-The full Monte Carlo distribution, including the bear (P10) and bull (P90) target prices, along with the probability of upside, is available exclusively to FairCurve account holders.
-Sign up for a free FairCurve account to access these detailed scenarios.
+The full Monte Carlo distribution, including detailed bear (P10) and bull (P90) target prices, along with the probability of achieving upside scenarios, is exclusively available to FairCurve account holders.
+We do not provide specific dollar values here.

 How does FairCurve calculate WFC's fair value?